TheElectronicMusicProject/simple_audio_amplifier/README.md

 - Remove the circuitry to drive the D3 LED, put a LED driver instead (like the CL520N3-G).

-- Check the values of C11, R3, RV3 (not tested).
+- Check the values of C11, R3, RV3 (not tested). (*)

 - Replace S1 with a cheaper switch.

 - Make the input compatible with stereo audio format too, adding a stereo to mono converter (summing OPAMP with double voltage).

 - Add more descriptive silkscreen on the PCB.

+- Correct the footprints of the capacitors, resistors, LED.

+- Check if the bass boost is useful.

+- Correct the potentiometers knobs directions of rotation.

+- Selected input switch is a 3-way swich - use MFS201N-16-Z.

+- (*) Change R3 from 5.1K to 10K.

+- Correct the input jack in order to have the holes to fit in the component.

+- Move the jack to the potentiometers side.

+- Connect the potentiometer wiper to the disconnected side.

+- Avoid hatched ground, use the entire plane instead.

+- Isolate the power supply ground (if possible).

+- Test with TRRS connector.

 ## License